noCaptchaAi/hCaptchaSolverApi/readme.md

 - clone project
 - fill with valid info `/api_signup/"pick a file".ext`
 - run
-- check email for api key
+- check email for API key
 - done, use with your scripts

 ---